 For a mostly airy plant (like Wall Lettuce, for example), automatic focussing can be troublesome.
 I find it useful to either place a hand (or a patterned card, that is not mostly white) in the same plane as the plant, and focus on that.
 An alternative strategy is to point the lens at the base of the plant, where it cannot focus on anything but the plant or the ground around the base of the plant, then tilt the camera back a bit, also backing the camera away slightly to compensate for the slight difference between the hypotenuse and the adjacent focussing distances.

 If your camera refuses to focus, then you could be too near the subject.
 Try backing off a little.
 Or, it could be too dark for the focussing to work, or there may be in-sufficient contrast in the part of the image upon which the camera is focusing.
+Or you may have zoomed the lens and now it cannot focus as close as when it is not zoomed.

 With some compact cameras, the camera lens will find focus much easier on a thin and slender plant stalk when the camera is held horizontally than it will with the same camera held vertically.
 This is due to the orientation of the focussing pixels in the camera.
 Better cameras will not be subject to this unwanted phenomenon.